HeavenlyCatCodes/ridi-novel-downloader/README.md

 ## Important

 You must set the episode number correctlly if you are not downloading from first episode/chapter otherwise the output file names will start from 1 by default.
+You must be careful while downloading locked chapters.
+It'll just download blank page if you try to download locked chapters.

 ---